-We measure the hedging motive by the correlation coefficient between external capital needs and the COC.
-Three proxies are used to capture firms' needs for external capital: KZ index, external finance dependence, and financial deficit.
+We measure hedging motive by the correlation coefficient between external capital needs and COC.
+Three proxies are used to capture firms' needs for external capital: KZ index, External Finance Dependence, and Financial Deficit.
 Following Baker, Stein, and Wurgler (2003), we use the KZ index to measure external finance dependence as follows:

-$$KZ = -1.002CF - 39.368DIV - 1.315CASH + 3.139LEV,$$ (12)
+$$KZ = -1.002CF - 39.368DIV - 1.315CASH + 3.139LEV, (12)$$

-where CF is the operating cash flow divided by net property, plant and equipment at the beginning of the period (PPE); DIV is cash dividend divided by PPE; CASH is cash and equivalents divided by PPE; and LEV is long-term debt divided by long-term debt plus total equity.
+where CF is operating cash flow divided by net property, plant and equipment at the beginning of the period (PPE); DIV is cash divided by PPE; CASH is cash and equivalents divided by PPE; and LEV is long-term debt divided by long-term debt plus total equity.

-Following Rajan and Zingales (1998), external finance is measured by:
+Following Rajan and Zingales (1998), external finance is measures by:

-$$External = (CapEx - OCF)/CapEx,$$ (13)
+$$External = (CapEx - OCF)/CapEx, (13)$$